AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/write_accounts_contract.md

 :::info

 Transaction simulations in the PXE are not currently simulated, this is future work described [here](https://github.com/AztecProtocol/aztec-packages/issues/9133).
 This means that any transaction simulations that call into a function requiring an authwit will require the user to provide an authwit.
-For example, a user will need to authorize an action, even if it is only a simulated operation from a contract.
-Simulating a `transfer_from` call will require a signature in a Schnorr account or will require 2FA authorization in the case of 2FA account.
+Without simulating simulations, the PXE can't anticipate what authwits a transaction may need, so developers will need to manually request these authwits from users.
+In the future, transactions requiring authwits will be smart enough to ask the user for the correct authwits automatically.

 :::